ThreatResponse/ThreatPrep/README.md

 ```
 ### IAM Policy

 The following policy can be used to run ThreatPrep.
-It is a reduced version of the ReadOnlyAccess policy (arn:aws:iam::aws:policy/ReadOnlyAccess), though it could probably be tailored down a bit more.
+It is a reduced version of the ReadOnlyAccess policy (arn:aws:iam::aws:policy/ReadOnlyAccess).

 ```
 {